maydaychannel/openpilot9xxcivic/README.md

 OPENPILOT is quite complex robotics platform which isn't easyly explainable, nor one can quickly learn.
 For someone to take deeper look into how OPENPILOT works, here's couple reads: https://blog.comma.ai/openpilot-in-2021/ https://github.com/commaai/openpilot/wiki/Introduction-to-openpilot.

+In short OPENPILOT is LEVEL 2 ADAS software that runs on device that has one camera for recording the drive view.
+Another camera for driver monitoring.
+The device is connected or it has integrated device that can talk to CAN bus and has high precision GPS on it (eg. Panda).
+OPENPILOT inputs those camera feeds runs ML model through it, evaluate car state from sensors and CAN bus messages and output from those are longitudinal and lateral control commands.

 ## OPENPILOT HARDWARE
 To run OPENPILOT you need hardware that can run on it.
 COMMA AI produces their own device COMMA THREE https://github.com/commaai/openpilot/wiki/comma-three, older HW has been also made by COMMA eg. COMMA TWO https://github.com/commaai/openpilot/wiki/comma-two and EON.
 You can run OPENPILOT also on linux PC.